mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 so this is great way to reuse your Ionity account.

 [PlugSurfing](https://www.plugsurfing.com/map) also roams with CSDD chargers but it's more expensive than Ionity roaming or e-mobi prices.
+Reported to be working by a PlugShare user.

 # Lithuania